 Trends in the mortgage sector, for better or worse, tend to follow corresponding directions in the entire real estate market.
-But, when it comes to the forecast for the rest of 2021, there are a few key aspects to keep an eye out for — many of which continue over from a difficult 2020 and early 2021:
+But, when it comes to the forecast, there are a few key aspects to keep an eye out for:

 - Lack of inventory

 Following the pandemic, the first half of 2021 revealed the lowest recorded housing inventory in many markets in the United States.
 The construction of new homes, like so many other production processes, was affected by shortages in building materials such as concrete and timber, resulting in a significant drop in new homes for sale.

 Furthermore, most people spent more time at home in 2020 than at any other period in modern history.
 As houses have been converted into offices and schools over the last year, many individuals consider relocating, being in urge for additional room.